 Start by analyzing your current security policies and identify gaps.
 Make sure your policy details the limits of information access to a few employees.
 Specify who is allowed to access the data and under which circumstances the information can be shared.

 2. Physical security is important

 When it comes to cybersecurity, people completely neglect physical security.
-Consider physical security your #1 priority.
+Consider physical security your #1 priority, you can check security people from Craigslist.
 You can prevent insider threats and incidents to a great extent by keeping people away from your critical infrastructure and isolating critical systems in restricted areas.

 Red Dot, a Seattle heating and cooling company, faced losses of thousands of dollars as two janitors combed through garbage cans and cabinets, stealing employee personal information.
 They stole tens of thousands of dollars by obtaining credit cards.

 It is the 21st century, and password hacking technology has evolved quite a lot.
 There are algorithms that run for days, trying every possible combination to hack into accounts.
 Then there are employees using post-its on monitors with passwords on them, and not to mention multiple employees sharing a password.

 A cost-effective way to protect passwords is by using multi-factor authentication for sensitive applications and systems.
 You can even combine passwords with user IDs, fingerprint readers, or smart cards for more security.
 This can also protect you against potential data breaches.

 Network-based intrusions should be at the top of your internal cybersecurity defenses.
 If your organization has one un-segmented LAN network, a single attack can render it insecure.

 The best way to secure your network is to have different segments of LAN with firewalls.
 It will also make it easier for your IT team to identify choke points and possible compromised locations.